-Fig. 9 Removing the Bobbin

-machine, reach down with the thumb and forefinger of the left hand, open the bobbin case latch (K,Fig.9) with the thumb and lift out the bobbin case.
-While the latch remains open, the bobbin is retained in the bobbin case.
+Fig.9.
+Removing the Bobbin machine.
+Open the bobbin case latch (K,Fig.9) and, by means of this latch, remove the bobbin case from the sewing hook.
+While the latch remains open, the bobbin will be retained in the bobbin case.
 Release the latch, turn the open end of the bobbin case downward and the bobbin will drop out.

-To Wind the Bobbin

-(See Fig.10)

-Fasten the bobbin winder to the table with its driving pulley in front of the machine belt, so that the pulley will drop away from the belt when sufficient thread has been wound upon the bobbin.
+To Wind the Bobbin (See Fig.10) Fasten the bobbin winder to the table with its driving pulley in front of the machine belt so that the pulley will drop away from the belt when sufficient thread has been wound upon the bobbin.

-Fig. 10 Winding the Bobbin Place the bobbin on the bobbin winder spindle and push it on as far as it will go.
+Fig.10.
+Winding the Bobbin Place the bobbin on the bobbin winder spindle and push it on as far as it will go.